syncfusion-content/asp.netmvc-docs/aspnetmvc/Maps/Getting-Started.md

 Initialize Map

-1. Create a &lt;div&gt; tag and set the height and width to determine the map size.
+1. Create a <div> tag and set the height and width to determine the map size.